k-gifford/fyp/README.md

 # Currently

-Implementing SCOOT in the city-centre scenario
+Implementing the intelligent traffic light algorithm as described in this paper: http://bit.ly/2DDMs59